zoldello/open-mrs/README.md

 # openmrs_data_demo

 ## Purpose
-This code is a demo of Openmrs data, for CHOP
+This code is a demo of Openmrs data

 ## Instructions on how code was set up